Family doctors are good for your health.

 - Referrals to and coordination with other levels of care (such as hospitals and specialist care)

 Corporate virtual care services such as Babylon and Maple do not connect you with your own family doctor and may not provide an option to choose the doctor you see.

 WHAT DO I NEED TO KNOW ABOUT COVID-19?

-You can also contact your family doctor who can arrange an appointment by phone or video, and answer questions you may have.
-If they feel you need to be seen in-person, they can help you navigate that safely.
+You can also contact your family doctor, who can arrange an appointment to answer questions you may have and help manage your symptoms.

-- Do not visit with anyone outside of your household.
+- Do not visit with anyone outside of your household in an indoor setting.

 - Be Prepared: Public Health Agency of Canada